nodejs/node/doc/api/stream.markdown

   meant that you still had to be prepared to receive `'data'` events even when the stream was in a paused state.

-In Node v0.10, the Readable class described below was added.
-For backwards compatibility with older Node programs, Readable streams switch into "flowing mode" when a `'data'` event handler is added, or when the [`resume()`][] method is called.
+In io.js v1.0 and Node.js v0.10, the Readable class described below was added.
+For backwards compatibility with older Node.js programs, Readable streams switch into "flowing mode" when a `'data'` event handler is added, or when the [`resume()`][] method is called.
 The effect is that, even if you are not using the new `read()` method and `'readable'` event, you